 One major issue highlighted in the literature is the role of treatment in patients’ substance use trajectories.
 Studies have found that patients who complete treatment have better outcomes than those who leave against medical advice, but completion rates may be influenced by patient characteristics (White, 2012; Andersson et al., 2019).
 According to a systematic review among a US veterans sample, completing a substance use intensive outpatient treatment program is associated with a lower likelihood of being arrested or incarcerated among veterans compared to those who did not (Timko et al., 2020).
 Another study found that prior SUD treatment episodes are a protective factor for criminal arrest (Nkemjika et al., 2022).

-Although the relationship between SUD and CCJS is well documented, little is known about the effect of treatment outcome among people with PSU in other contexts.
+Although the relationship between SUD and CCJS is well documented in high-income nations, little is known about the effect of treatment outcome among people with PSU in other contexts.
 Thus, this study aims to estimate the mediator effects of completing a SUD treatment on the link between PSU and CCJS among adult patients admitted to SUD treatment programs in Chile during 2010-2019.
 Understanding the relationship between PSU at admission and CCJS could inform effective prevention and specific intervention strategies for PSU.
 In addition, this study could provide insight into the effectiveness of SUD treatment in reducing the risk of CCJS among individuals with baseline polysubstance use in Chile.
 This study contributes to a growing literature on the importance of addressing longitudinal dynamics in SUD patients.

 Research questions, aims, and hypothesis